immutant/immutant/docs/guides/installation.md

 ---

-Installation of Immutant 1.x was atypical of most Clojure libraries, because that distribution included a forked JBoss AS7 app server.
-In Immutant 2.x, the app server is gone, so there is no installation step for [The Deuce].
+Installation of Immutant 1.x was atypical of most Clojure libraries, because that distribution included a fork of the JBoss AS7 application server.
+In Immutant 2.x, the application server is gone, so there is no explicit installation step.

 ## project.clj

-You need two things in your `project.clj`:
+To use Immutant, you need two things in your `project.clj`:

 * Immutant lib[s] in your `:dependencies`
-* a `:main` function
+* a `:main` function or namespace

 ### :dependencies